-For over the last century, human activities were directed against nature in such a way that they have become disastrous for our future, and this had lead to the effects discussed in the beginning of this page.
-Before the industrial revolution, carbon dioxide concentration was 280 parts per million per volume ( PPMv), but currently the level is nearing 400 PPMv.
+For over the last century, human activities were directed against nature in such a way that they have become disastrous for our future, and this had lead to the effects discussed at the beginning of this page.
+Before the industrial revolution, carbon dioxide concentration was 280 parts per million per volume ( PPMv), but currently, the level is nearing 400 PPMv.

 If this rate continues, it won’t be long before the Carbon dioxide concentration would be 490 to 1260 PPMv according to an IPCC special report, and this incredible situation might threaten life on earth too.